 The stars died three days before Blaire was born.

-Blaire has always felt trapped on Earth, trapped beneath a black and empty sky.
-But with Tabietha, her best friend, things are better.
-Together they imagine a life in which the sky—dreary, sun distant and diluted—is full of stars.
-But when Tabietha is shot, forcing both of them on the run, the world becomes larger than Blaire could ever have dreamed.
+Blaire feels trapped on Earth, mired in longing for the truth.
+But with Tabitha, her best friend, things are better.
+Blaire searches for the stars, while Tabitha hunts apocalypta - visions flooding city and town; stories of cracks in the skin of the world.
+But when Tabitha is attacked, forcing them on the run, the world becomes larger than Blaire could have dreamed.

-Driven from Earth by masked assassins, the two find refuge in the city of Saeter.
-Beneath a red sky punctured by tall, black spires, Blaire encounters not only the sieh but the people who worship it.
-Surrounded by saints, devotions etched into their skin, Blaire wrestles with her new place in the universe as Tabietha investigates the assassins.
+Driven from Earth by sieh assassins, Blaire and Tabitha find refuge on the planet Saeter.
+Beneath a red sky punctured by tall, black spires, Blaire encounters not only sieh but the people who worship it.
+Surrounded by saints, devotions etched into their skin, Blaire wrestles with her new place in the universe as Tabitha investigates the assassins.

-Their reason for being on Saeter, Tabietha warns Blaire, has to remain a secret.
+Their reason for being on Saeter, Tabitha warns Blaire, has to remain a secret.
 In the wrong hands, it could kill them both.
-However, when Tabietha goes missing, Blaire is left with a choice: tell Jacen—the man who saved her life—the truth and save her best friend, or lie, and doom the universe to a horrific fate.
+However, when sieh capture Tabitha, Blaire is left with a choice: trust Jacen - the man who saved her life - and save her best friend, or refuse his help, and doom the universe to a horrific fate.